 The Austin Allegro 3 was launched in 1979.
 Again, the styling was titivated by a wide range of new colours, new lights, plastic wheel trims, new radiator grilles, wraparound plastic bumpers and a natty front airdam.
 This model incorporated some very real technical improvements, especially in the area of fuel consumption – a factor very relevant in 1979.
 It also received a stylish new dashboard and uprated interiors.

-The result was a pleasant to drive Allegro, all models were well-equipped and well-and-truly sorted: in other words, it developed into a capable car.
-If nothing else, the competence of the Allegro 3 proved the development engineers at BL earned their money.
+The result was a pleasant-to-drive Allegro, all models were well-equipped and well-and-truly sorted: in other words, it developed into a capable car.
+If nothing else, the competence of the Allegro 3 proved the Development Engineers at BL had earned their money.
 Disappointingly, sales continued their downward spiral until it it was replaced, unmourned, by the Maestro in 1983.

 Topping and tailing the range